KrisGray/RTree/README.md

 ![Example of a 2D RTree](R-tree-2D.png)

-This libray can now be installed via npm with the following command:
+This library can now be installed via npm with the following command:

 ```bash
 npm install --save https://github.com/HGNC/RTree.git#release